-I love to run yoga retreats, my original training was with Sivananda Yoga School back in 2002 and I have been leading retreats ever since.
+I began my yoga journey by training with Sivananda Yoga in 2002 and I have enjoyed running yoga retreats ever since.

 Being present to how we feel is really what yoga is about.

-Yoga retreats allow people the time to explore their own creativity in a safe, open and joyful manner.
+Yoga retreats give us time to explore our creativity in a safe, open and joyful way.